 But the feminist landscape is shifting so quickly these days.
 Perhaps we could say that we are currently witnessing competing sensibilities and discourses that, nevertheless, overlap, draw on yet push back one against the other?
 Or perhaps even as I might argue that neoliberal feminism has been on the ascendant in the US, colonizing new spaces, it is clear that there are other rationalities that circulate and challenge, interact, and overlap with it.
 Indeed, even as I was writing my book on neoliberal feminism, making the claim that this variant was becoming dominant in the US mainstream, the feminist landscape kept changing!
 We have witnessed incredible changes even in the past two years.

-So if I were to sum up my thoughts about the current feminist landscape and alternatives and ambivalences, I would say that in the UK and the US, we are witnessing of a number of really fascinating trends, some of which are extremely disturbing.
+So if I were to sum up my thoughts about the current feminist landscape and alternatives and ambivalences, I would say that in the UK and the US, we are witnessing of a number of really fascinating trends, some of which are also extremely disturbing.

 First, as Sara Farris (2017) has argued, we have witnessed the way in which feminist themes have increasingly converged with neoliberalism in the US as well as been mobilized by far-right nationalist parties in Europe.
-We also, as Ros and Sarah have also pointed out, have an unprecedented number of neoliberal and conservative women proudly declaring themselves feminists: from Facebook COO Sheryl Sandberg through Theresa May to Ivanka Trump.
+We also, as Ros and Sarah have also pointed out, have an unprecedented number of neoliberal and conservative women proudly declaring themselves feminists: from Sheryl Sandberg through Theresa May to Ivanka Trump.

 Second, feminism has become popular in ways that no one would have predicted just a few years ago.
 As Sarah so brilliantly argues in her work, identifying as ‘feminist’ has become an unexpected source of cultural capital.